wehnerb/slide-timing-proxy/README.md

 The Google Slides API no longer accepts simple API keys — it requires OAuth2 authentication.
 This Worker uses a **Google Service Account** to authenticate server-to-server without any user login.

-- Authentication is handled entirely using Cloudflare’s built-in **Web Crypto API** — no external libraries required
+- Authentication is handled entirely using Cloudflare's built-in **Web Crypto API** — no external libraries required
 - A short-lived OAuth2 access token is generated on each request using an RSA-signed JWT
 - The service account has **read-only** access to the Slides API (`presentations.readonly`) only — no access to Drive, Gmail, or any other Google services